RetroAchievements/docs/docs/guidelines/developers/claims-system.md

 ## Claims System Guidelines

 The right to work on a set is made by utilizing the site's Claim System.
 This is the only recognized way to reserve a set.
-Posting plans in the forum, leaving code notes, telling everyone you want to work on it, or any other forms of declaration are not valid claims.
 - Do not claim sets that you are not actually interested in immediately working on
 - Do not claim sets in order to hold or reserve them for someone else who is unable to make the claim for any reason
 - Do not claim sets to prevent others from claiming them